AutoRoboCulture/Nindamani-the-weed-removal-robot/rpicam_ai_interface/README.md

-# RPICAM AI Interface
+# RPICAM AI Interface package contains following files
-Following codes are used for controlling the rpi camera with AI interface
+This package is used for controlling the rpi camera with AI interface

+  1.  scripts/rpicam_ai_interface.py
+  1.  scripts/perspectiveImage.py
+  1.  scripts/camera.py
+  3. CMakeLists.txt
+  4.  package.xml

-# rpicam_camera_interface file
+# Description:
-Open up the rpi camera and load pretrained MASK RCNN model for predicting the weeds and crop.
-And publish the detected pixel cordinates to ROS2 topic
+1. **scripts/rpicam_ai_interface.py**: Open up the rpi camera and load pretrained MASK RCNN model for predicting the weeds and crop.
+And publish the detected pixel cordinates to ROS2 topic`.

-# Main Functions and description:
-1) def initialize_capture_queue()
-- Input: `publish y/n for taking pics or not on topic 'takePicAgain' topic`
-- Output: `None`
-- Description: `It initialize the camera for taking pictures`

-2) def weedLocation()
-- Input: `take the clicked image as input`
-- Output: `returns the weed location and publish it to the 'ObjectCordinates' topic`
-- Description: `It takes the image and predict the weed from crop, publish the weed location to ROS2 topic`

-3) def manualWeedLocation()
-- Input: `take the test location of weeds like for ex: (G100A50B-432C) 100A-> x cord, 50B-> y cord, -432C-> z cord by publishing it to topic 'manualWeedLoc'`
-- Output: `None`
-- Description: `It is for testing the overall mechanism of weed removal robot by providing manual weed coordinates`
+   **Inputs**: Subscribes to *takePicAgain* topic and publish data on *objectcoordinates*.

+2. **scripts/perspectiveImage.py**: It is used for converting the angle viewed image to an bird-eye view image **Inputs**: Takes the input image from rpicam camera

+3. **scripts/camera.py**: NVIDIA specific camera driver for loading up the camera

+4. **CMakeLists.txt**: List down all necessary dependant packages and other directories/files of nindamani_agri_robot package.

+5. **package.xml**: Includes dependent build in this file.

+Note: To get better understanding on CMakeLists.txt and package.xml files refer [cmakeliststxt-vs-packagexml](https://answers.ros.org/question/217475/cmakeliststxt-vs-packagexml/?answer=217488#post-id-217488).